elisabeta-militaru/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 status:
   icon: ☕️
-last_name: Wu
+last_name: Militaru
 role: "PhD Student "
 highlight_name: true
 title: Elisabeta Militaru
 first_name: Alice
 email: ""
 ---
 Elisa Militaru is a PhD student in geographical psychology at the University of Cambridge.
-Her research focuses on how places can influence emotions, behaviours and personality.
+Elisa is passionate about interdisciplinarity, being at the crossroads between psychology, geography and data science.
+In her ownresearch, she uses geographical and computational methods to understand emotions,behaviours and personality.
 She is particularly interested in how the connections we form to specific places, such as nostalgia or place attachment, can improve well-being.

-Elisa worked as a social science researcher at the Cabinet Office, in the Constitution Group Analysis team, where she used social and psychological research to inform public policy around democratic proccesses.
+Elisa worked as a social science researcher at the Cabinet Office, in the Constitution Group Analysis team, where she used social and psychological research to inform public policy around trust in the democratic proccesses.
 Previously, she was part of the Cambridge COVID-19 Taskforce where she helped develop and test interventions.

 {style="text-align: justify;"}